 Hautamäkis sound performances are microscopic studies into electronic sound.
 Live setup consists of DIY sound devices, which he manipulates in real time by changing components and reconnecting circuits.
 Recent setup has included under-hood work lights, solar cells, electronicmagnetic sources, coil mics and diy amps.
 Relationship between performativity and sound plays a significant role in the live performances.
 Music style could be described as abstract ambient noise with a twist.

 Hautamäki has performed live in Europe and North America.
 Performance venues include FLOW Festival, La-bas Biennale, Lal lal lal and AAVE festival in Helsinki, Ostre Club / Piksel Festival in Bergen, Ges21 in St. Petersburg, Recto-Verso in Quebec City, Mengi in Reykjavik, Avatar Centre in Quebec City, Electric Knife in London, Madame Claude in Berlin, Harvestworks, Fridman Gallery and Trans Pecos in New York.
-Hautamäki has also kept interactive sound art and electronics workshops and courses in Finland (Aalto University, KIASMA, MUU, Mansedanse…), Netherlands, UK, Germany, Poland and Estonia.
+Hautamäki has also held interactive sound art and electronics workshops and courses in Finland (Aalto University, KIASMA, MUU, Mansedanse…), Netherlands, UK, Germany, Poland and Estonia.